 Coaching the 4-2-3-1 Advanced Tactics takes the author’s first book, Coaching the 4-2-3-1 book to the next level.
 It expands on the insights in the previous book while also providing a complete coaching guide in its own right.
 It shows you in –depth how the 4-2-3-1 is played by Manchester United and Real Madrid, with step by step examples from real life games along with practical advice and analysis on how any team can use this formation to outwit and dominate the opposition, both in defense and attack.

 “Gain insights from a coach with a track record of developing players in three countries”

-Stevie has been working as a TV Pundit for Ten Sports, as a tactical analyst for Champions League Matches, and is also an established author, having written 10 books by the age of 26, with a specialisation in coaching the 4-2-3-1, of which he has written 3 books.
-Here, here and here.
+Stevie’s tactical analysis work has led him to being asked to be a TV Pundit for Ten Sports, as a tactical analyst for Champions League Matches, and is also an established author, having written 10 books by the age of 26, with a specialization in coaching the 4-2-3-1, of which he has written 3 books Here, here and here.